TimothyQuill/tims-kohonen-submission/README.md

-# Tim's Mantel Group challenge submission
+# Tim's kohonen submission

-This project contains my solution to Mantel's coding challenge.
+This project contains my solution to the kohonen coding challenge.

 Based on the codebase received in kohonen.png, I added 5 meaningful changes.